rtb7syl/phase-unwrap/README.md

 # phase-unwrap

-## Phase wrapped outlier detection and correction of cardiac phase velocity MRI images
+## Autonomous phase wrap detection and correction of cardiac phase velocity MRI images

 This is about detection of phase wrap in phase velocity MRI images and ultimately correcting it.